Generating and processing optical waveforms using spectral singularities: Introduction

+While it is possible (although not trivial) to generate transient exponentially rising waveforms at microwave modulation frequencies \cite{hinney2023efficient}, this isn't by any means straightforward to achieve at higher modulation frequencies, up to optical, making accessing virtual CPA quite difficult.
+This suggests that using an all optical means of waveform generation might be necessary and useful.
+One type of optical processing was identified using a CPA in Ref. \cite{farhi2022excitation}.
+It was shown that a CPA converts the waveform $\left(vt-z\right)e^{i\left(kz-\omega t\right)}$ to a standard plane wave; in fact more generally a CPA can be used as a first-order envelope differentiator \cite{sol2022meta}.
+The conversion process just mentioned is the time reverse of the process we will study below.
 Here we show that a standard continuous (CW) laser at threshold can act as a processor and potentially a generator for different time-varying waveforms (envelopes) at optical frequencies relevant to creating novel wave capture, enhanced absorption and reduced reflection.
 In Sec.
 II we present our results relating to waveform generation by a laser at threshold.
 In the first subsection we analyze the linear response of the system in the time domain.
 In the second we include the critical effects of saturation for long times.
 In Sec.
-III we apply the new waveforms to illustrating wave capture (lossless case) and wave capture and enhanced absorption in the partially lossy case.
+III we apply the new waveforms to wave capture (lossless case) and wave capture and enhanced absorption in the partially lossy case.
 In Sec.
 IV we summarize our results.